yzerlaut/old_physion/visual_stim/README.md

 ### Gamma correction

-We present a uniform full-screen at different levels of luminance, we use  a photometer to measure the true light intensity.
+We present a uniform full-screen at different levels of luminance, we use a photometer to measure the true light intensity in the center of the screen.

 We fit the formula `f(x) = a + k * x^g ` (constrained minimization, see [gamma-correction.py](./gamma-correction.py) and fits below).
 We then insert the `a`, 'k' and 'g' parameters in the "Monitor center" of `psychopy`.